tanvach/ptouch-esp32/README.md

 ---

 **Disclaimer**: This project is not affiliated with Brother Industries, Ltd. Brother and P-touch are registered trademarks of Brother Industries, Ltd. This software is provided "as is" without warranty of any kind as specified in the GPL-3.0 license.

+**⚠️ FINAL WARNING: This is experimental software that has NOT been tested with actual Brother P-touch printers.
+The author makes no claims about functionality, compatibility, or reliability.
+Use at your own risk and do not expect it to work without extensive testing and debugging.
+This is a development project requiring hardware validation before any practical use.**